Jacques Alexandre Le Tenneur: Vacuum

 Another debate during his life was whether a vacuum could be created.
 The commonly held view was that nature abhorred a vacuum horror vacui.
 There was speculation that even God could not create a vacuum if he wanted.
-The church’s 1277 Paris condemnations of Bishop Etienne Tempier, stated that there could be no restrictions on the powers of God, which led to the conclusion that God could create a vacuum if he so wished.
+The church’s 1277 Paris condemnations of Bishop Étienne Tempier, stated that there could be no restrictions on the powers of God, which led to the conclusion that God could create a vacuum if he so wished.

 Around 1644, Evangelista Torricelli created a vacuum by inverting a column of mercury in a tube.
 There was still skepticism that a vacuum had actually been created so in January 1648, Mersenne asked if Le Tenneur could repeat the experiment of creating a vacuum at a higher elevation in Puy-de-Dôme.

 Le Tenneur refused saying that it would be a waste of time and that there would be no difference.
 (Of course there would be but for reasons of atmospheric pressure rather than vacuum).
 The Puy-de-Dôme experiment was finally carried out in 1648 by others and led to the development of the barometer.

 Mersenne was wrong in thinking that since light could pass through the space above the mercury column than it was probably not a vacuum.
 Le Tenneur was on the right side of this argument saying that if something of substance really did exist above the mercury column the mercury would have fallen further.